kcaj21/Python_Project_Vet_v2/README.md

 After cloning the Repo:

-1. Ensure flask is installed
+1. Ensure pip is installed
+2. Install a few required packages: $ pip install -r requirements.txt

-2. Enter 'flask run' into the terminal
+3. Enter 'flask run' into the terminal

-3. Enter 'localhost:4999' in your preferred web browser
+4. Enter 'localhost:4999' in your preferred web browser

 Features: